raphaelhoffmann/readr-allenai/README.md

 If you would like to run Kevin's preprocessing scripts for the wikipedia corpora, you must also install xml, gsed.

-## Getting Started
+## API examples

+See the examples in `src/main/scala/allenai/example` to see how to push patterns, fetch results, etc.

+## Pushing allenai corpora into readr

-1. In `settings` set the user and password fields.
+1. In `conf/application.conf` set the user and password fields.

 2. Run `sbt compile` to see if you can fetch all dependencies.
 (Note: you must have your Allenai Nexus credentials set up for this to work.)